-Welcome to the nutritional vitamin b6 content in 8 different types of an egg, ranging from 0.494 to 0.121 mg per 100g.
-The basic amount from the general description of an egg is Egg, whole, dried which in 100g contains 0.494 mg of vitamin b6.
+Welcome to the nutritional vitamin b6 content in 8 different types of an egg, ranging from 0.494 mg to 0.121 mg per 100g.
+The basic type of an egg is Egg, whole, dried which in 100g contains 0.494 mg of vitamin b6.

-The amount of protein, fat and carbs from this food is measured as a gram weight value although it is also useful to give the calories from these macronutrients.
+The amount of protein, fat and carbs from this food described above is measured in grams per 100g and grams in a typical serving size (in this case 1 cup, sifted or 85 g), although it is also useful to give the number of calories from protein, fat and carbohydrate which are the most important macronutrients.
 For this serving in your diet here are the macronutrient calories.
 From protein the number of calories is 179.2 (kcal).The number of calories from Fat is 330.0 (kcal).The total calories from carbohydrate is 4.8 (kcal).

 This list of 8 types of an egg, is brought to you by www.dietandfitnesstoday.com and ranges from Egg, whole, dried through to Egg, whole, cooked, hard-boiled where all food items are ranked by the content or amount per 100g.
 The nutritional vitamin b6 content can be scaled by the amount in grams, oz or typical serving sizes.
 Simply click on a food item or beverage from the list at the bottom of the page to give a full dietary nutritional breakdown to answer the question how much vitamin b6 in an egg.